elasticai.creator.testing#

 The example will assume your toplevel module is

 "input_buffer"and it’s source file lives in a sibling folder of thetestfolder that contains the pytest test function.
-It will create a unique subdirectory underbuild_testthat matches the path to the module containing the testbench definition and pytest test function (those need to be the same).
+It will create a unique subdirectory underbuild_testthat matches the path to the module containing the testbench definition and pytest test function (both need to live in the same module).
 This prevents test A overriding the artifacts of test B. The name of the subdirectory will be derived from the parameters passed via theparametrizepytest marker and the top module name.
 In this example this results in folders:input_buffer_test_input_buffer_x_1,input_buffer_test_input_buffer_x_2,input_buffer_test_input_buffer_x_3.